Rawther-007/Paint-Sales-Analytics-Dashboard/README.md

 ### 	Tech Stack
-List the key technologies used to build the dashboard.

 The dashboard was built using the following tools and technologies:<br>
 •	📊 Power BI Desktop – Main data visualization platform used for report creation.<br>